 It’s possible to track a number of changes in the climate since the industrial revolution.
 These include:

 We can also ‘time travel’ – in Antarctica ice cores can be drilled that contain air from 800,000 years ago.
 They show that carbon dioxide started rising significantly at the time of the industrial revolution.

 Common myths and answers

-There are those who don’t believe climate change is a problem, those who don’t believe it’s man made, and those who believe there’s nothing we can do about it.
+There are not many folk who don’t believe that we are seeing Climate Change but some people are still not sure that it’s man made.
 There’s an excellent graphic on the Bloomberg Website – What’s Warming the World.
 Visit the site and scroll down to see how it compares the effects of the earth’s proximity to the sun, aerosol use, volcanoes etc. etc. against global warming.